Sunderland appoint Grayson as manager on three-year deal

-LONDON Sunderland, relegated from the Premier League last season, appointed Simon Grayson as manager on a three-year deal on Thursday.
+LONDON (Reuters) - Sunderland, relegated from the Premier League last season, appointed Simon Grayson as manager on a three-year deal on Thursday.

 Grayson replaces David Moyes, who resigned in May, and joins after four years with fellow Championship (second tier) side Preston North End.